 As a person’s dementia progresses, their relationships with others may change.
 For example:

-- the person with dementia may transfer their affection to another person, such as a family member, friend or partner
+- The person with dementia may transfer their affection to another person, such as a family member, friend or carer

 These changes can be very upsetting to the person with dementia and their partner and put a strain on their relationship.